Swasth-Apps/swasth.co/src/pages/blog/panic-disorder.md

 * Chronic physical illnesses such as cancer
 * Experiencing a significant personal loss, including a break-up with a romantic partner
-* Significant life changes such as losing a job, becoming a parent, and moving house
+* Significant life changes such as losing a job, becoming a parent, moving house, etc.
-* ‘Maintaining’ behavior such as avoiding panic-provoking situations or environments, anxious/negative self-talk, dysfunctional beliefs, and feelings.
+* ‘Maintaining’ behaviors such as avoiding panic-provoking situations or environments, anxious/negative self-talk, dysfunctional beliefs, and feelings.

 **PHYSIOLOGICAL CAUSES**